Nsofwa Petronella Sampa: Career

 Sampa is an HIV activist and clinical psychological counselor.
 She works with HIV-positive people to improve their status, live positively, and encourage families to discuss health issues with children.
 She assists those with HIV to follow treatment regimens.
 As of May 2019, Sampa is working on the Positive Movement project to empower people with disabilities, especially the blind.

+Sampa is a trained Psychosocial and Clinical Counselor who has lived with HIV for 26 years.
+Her blindness resulted from opportunistic infections including tuberculosis and meningitis due to poor adherence to antiretroviral therapy when she was stigmatized in school.
+In 2014, she received the PEPFAR Champions award for people working in the HIV field.
+In 2015, she received the Youth Movers Award after being nominated by the late Dr. Manasseh Phiri.
+She has worked with Southern African AIDS Trust as a motivational speaker and became a Mandela Washington Fellow in 2017.
+Sampa spoke at TEDxLusaka 2019 about stigma and adherence.
+She established Positive Movement to champion sexual and reproductive health rights and build an inclusive society that does not judge people based on disabilities or HIV status.

 Awards and honours

 In 2014, she was a beneficiary of the President's Emergency Plan for AIDS Relief.
 In 2017, she won a Mandela Washington Fellowship from the Young African Leaders Initiative which enabled her to undertake training in civic leadership in the US.